Wenhao-Yang/PythonLearning/README.md

 # TensorflowML
-tensorflow machine learning cookbook examples of python
+All examples of python are from 《**Tensorflow machine learning cookbook**》.